kenlasko/omni/README.md

 # Omni cluster creation/update
 Make sure all nodes are up and running in maintenance mode and are visible in https://omni.ucdialplans.com

 You will need to modify the machine GUIDs in [cluster-template-home.yaml](cluster-template-home.yaml) to suit your needs.
+I have multiple cluster templates for home, lab and laptop to test various things.
+You may not need all this.

 I setup a pass-through container cache in Docker on my NAS, which is defined in [machine-registries.yaml](patches/machine-registries.yaml).
 You probably won't be using this.

 If any of your machine GUIDs are not randomly assigned and the BIOS is American Megatrends (AMI)-based, you may be able to create a bootable USB from the files in [uuid-gen](uuid-gen) to set a random machine GUID.

 I used PXEBoot and Matchbox for this.
 I will publish how I did this some other time.

+Once you're ready for creating your cluster, run the below command from your workstation.
+Yep, that's it.
 ```
 omnictl cluster template sync -f ~/omni/cluster-(home|lab|laptop).yaml
 ```